 5c.
-Additional data and information will be collected or evaluated before a management strategy is selected. • Carry out parameter or area-specific study.
+Additional data and information will be collected or evaluated before a management strategy is selected. cause or contribute to the impairment.
+TCEQ or other agencies: Carry out parameter or area-specific study.
+Continue routine monitoring.
 If pollutant is identified, parameter moves to Category 5a.
 If impairment is not caused by a pollutant, the parameter is moved to Category 4c.
-In rare instances, additional data may show the affected use is being met, and the parameter is moved to Category 1. --- --- --
+In rare instances, additional data may show the affected use is being met, and the parameter is moved to Category 1. --- -- --